top of page

 "First, I will move forward simply because it is the RIGHT AND JUST thing to do no matter my lack of hope, that is, to work toward and speak out about my feminist and humanist values.
 And I will continue to pursue and attempt to in-joy, and spread joy and encourage empathy in my music, poetry, and writings.

 "Second, I will move forward simply because I am GRATEFUL to you and other younger women and men medical colleagues who put your health, well being, and professional efforts on the line to benefit women and those who are suffering from the massive and still-threatening retrenchment in all civil and women's rights.
-(I include a pitifully few pro-feminist pro-humanist allied men who have been extremely thoughtful - and activist in word and deed - about these matters.)
+(I include a few pro-feminist pro-humanist allied men who have been extremely thoughtful - and activist in word and deed - about these matters.)

 "You help assuage my enormous grief from a perceived wasted life of efforts on behalf of women and humanism.
 Now toward the end of my life with not that many more years left to turn this nation around, I shall get to work again!"

-After posting today's blog I received this message from a male friend: "I deeply appreciated your thoughts so well expressed with your ever present sincerity and heartfelt intentions.
-You may feel that 'hope' has let you down, but as I read this, you give me hope."
+"I deeply appreciated your thoughts so well expressed with your ever present sincerity and heartfelt intentions.
+You may feel that 'hope' has let you down, but as I read this,

 Funny how certain efforts pay forward the treasures we have received in our lives, often in unsuspected ways!
 Perhaps that's the best reason to carry on doing our best, and doing good in the world?